 One word: go.

+If you were wondering how to spend a weekend in Minneapolis, I hope I’ve managed to give you a few ideas.
 Whether you’ve been before or are a total Twin Cities newbie, Minneapolis has certainly got a lot to offer the average traveller.
 The look and feel of downtown alone are enough to make you want to continue in your exploration of the city (and the state!)

 My boyfriend and I had a great time whilst we were there and we’re sure glad that we picked Minneapolis for our weekend away destination.
+Happy days.